jeanwoo/data115_pdataset/README.md

 This scatterplot shows the average amount of three-pointers attempted per game, by the season with each point corresponding to a specific year.
 The scatterplot is organized from the latest year recorded (2019-2020) to the earliest year recorded (1979-1980).

+Setting a threshold on the number of 3-point attempts per game, showed me which specific years had the highest frequency on shooting from deep.
+I learned that the recent surge of shooting the 3 pointer hasn’t always been steadily increasing; there were a certain number of years (1994-1997) that had a sudden increase in attempts and also had even more attempts than a good amount of following years.

 ## Analysis